 Samsung Galaxy S10 release date and price

-The Samsung Galaxy S10 is likely to launch in early 2019.
+The Samsung Galaxy S10 launch date is is likely to be in early 2019.
 More specifically we'll probably see it at MWC 2019, which takes place from February 25-28.

 Not only does a leaker claim we'll see it then, but Samsung announced the Galaxy S9 range at MWC 2018, so the 2019 show is the most likely release date.